natalie-kate/Haunted/README.md

         screens to hide and unhide the div rather than that being the default style.
 I then could add my bootstrap classes back in and just hide the button on medium and large screens.
 As the hidden stories were in a new row, this created a gap on the medium screens, so I filled this with an image.
-    - Realised I had a horizontal scroll, Thought it was the nav as the content box seemed to be outwith the screen size.
+    - Realised I had a horizontal scroll, Thought it was the nav as the content box seemed to be out with the screen size.
 Tried to move things about, removed the right align, changed about the .row and .col classes, this didn't help.
 Commented out the nav entirely and the scrolling issue was still there.
 This led me to realise that all my rows were escaping the container.<br>
       <span style="color: grey;">Solution: Found on stack overflow to target row with 100vh and body & html with width: 100% and